wacncontent/CustomizeTool/output/articles/app-service-web/app-service-web-troubleshoot-performance-degradation.md

 [Azure Web Apps](/home/features/web-site/) gives you various options at each step.

-
 <a name="observe" />
-
-
-<a name="observe"></a>
-
 ### 1. Observe and monitor application behavior
-

 #### Track Service health

 Azure publicizes each time there is a service interruption or performance degradation.
-You can track the health of the service on the [Azure Management Portal](https://manage.windowsazure.cn/).
-For more information, see [Track service health](/documentation/articles/insights-service-health).
+You can track the health of the service on the [Azure Portal](https://portal.azure.cn/).
+For more information, see [Track service health](/documentation/articles/insights-service-health/).
-

 #### Monitor your web app

-
 This option enables you to find out if your application is having any issues.
 In your web app's blade, click the **Requests and errors** tile.
 The **Metric** blade will show you all the metrics you can add.
-
-
-This page let you find out if your application is having any issues.
-In Azure Management Portal, click **Monitor** of your web app.
-

 Some of the metrics that you might want to monitor for your web app are